-I hope you will come often this fall and remain an important part of all that we do!
-If you are unable to visit in person, you can always access our vast collection and other resources, including the latest issue of the Gallery’s magazine, on this website or create your own self-guided virtual tour using the Smartify app.
+If you are unable to visit in person, you can access our vast collection and other resources, including the latest issue of the Gallery’s magazine, on this website or create your own self-guided, virtual tour using the Smartify app.
+We look forward to welcoming you!

 Stephanie Wiles